[Neodymium Dynamic] Constant Market Return with regular yield increments

 Steady income

 There is a simple way to make (give or take) 10% p.a., each year.
-Should your current portfolio be diversified further?
+Should your portfolio be diversified further?

 His summary of the strategy: